Welcome to our Frequently Asked Questions

 have any further questions, please do not hesitate to ask!

-to the nature of the sheet metal and the manufacturing process involved and
+to the nature of the body panels and the manufacturing process involved

-transportation of the sheet metal products you receive they may have minor
+and transportation of the sheet metal products you receive they may have

-scratches, dings, small dents and other minor imperfections which are
+minor scratches, dings, small dents and other minor imperfections which

 initial filling, priming, blocking and sanding on your restoration.
 We do